 The lovely area of Ulster is home to Ireland’s most northern county, the beautiful county of Donegal.
-Located between River Foyle and Donegal Bay, this county is home to long sandy beaches as well as rough mountain ridges, rich in history from early ages until modern times, which offer amazing hiking paths for adventures through this almost untouched Irish wilderness.
+Located between River Foyle and Donegal Bay, this county is home to long sandy beaches as well as rough mountain ridges, rich in history from early ages until modern times, which offer amazing hiking paths for adventures through this almost untouched Irish wilderness that makes up the Donegal hiking experience.

 Looped Hikes in County Donegal